Boston Business Women

 Tell us more about your job or company and what led you to your career?

 I’m the Director of Development for United Way of Greater New Bedford.
 Our mission is to mobilize people, partnerships, and resources to catalyze change that strengthens the communities we serve.
-I’ve always loved volunteering and supporting my community, so a career in nonprofits was the perfect choice for me.
-I started working in development for Junior Achievement of Southern Massachusetts (another great local nonprofit!) right out of college, and after three years I got the opportunity to become Director of Development for United Way of Greater New Bedford.
+I’ve always loved volunteering and supporting my community, so a career in nonprofits was the perfect choice.
+I started working in development for Junior Achievement of Southern Massachusetts right out of college, and after three years, I became Director of Development for United Way of Greater New Bedford.

 What would your clients say about you and your company?

-Nicole loves raising money to support an organization that does so much good for the community around health, education, financial stability, and basic needs.
+Nicole loves raising funds to support an organization that positively impacts the community in health, education, financial stability, and basic needs.

 What is the best advice you’ve ever received?